Distinct Distances: Open Problems and Current Bounds: Distinct distances with local properties

-Let $\phi(n,k,l)$ denote the minimum number of distinct distances that are determined by a planar $n$ point set $\pts$ with the property that any $k$ points of $\pts$ determine at least $l$ distinct distances (this notation is taken from \cite[Chapter 5]{BMP05}).
+For positive integers $k,\ell$, we consider planar point sets where every $k$ points determine at least $\ell$ distinct distances.
+Let $\phi(n,k,\ell)$ denote the minimum number of distinct distances that are span by such a set of $n$ points.
 That is, by having a local property of every small subset of points, we wish to obtain a global property of the entire point set.
-Table \ref{ta:secKL} lists the current best bounds for most of the problems that are discussed in this section.
+Studying $\phi(n,k,\ell)$ was originally suggested by Erd\H os (for example, see \cite{erd86}).
+Table \ref{ta:secKL} lists some of the current best bounds for small values of $k$.